MarcellusStack/guideshot/README.md

 - 🎤 Voice narration synchronization
 - 🎬 Automatic video generation
 - 💻 Simple and intuitive interface

-## Coming Soon

-- 🔄 Supabase backend integration
-- 👥 Multi-tenant support with team collaboration
-- ✏️ Advanced editor
-- 🤖 AI-powered features
-- ☁️ Self-hosting capabilities
+- 📁 Take Screenshots in a folder
+- 🏷️ Set custom name for folder screenshot (important for later)
+- 📄 Create optional PDF
+- 🎯 Set optional size of circle and color for screenshot
+- 🖱️ Optional mouse click

 ## About